atombender/foil/README.md

 * Repositories are like virtual hosts: they are associated with a domain or some other pattern that lets Foil know which repository to use based on an incoming requests.
 * Mounts simply maps one URI space to an adapter.
 * Adapters handle the actual resources.
-A filesystem adapter is provided, but it's simply to write new ones that work with non-file objects.
+A filesystem adapter is provided, but it's simple to write new ones that work with non-file objects.

+Regexp groups from the repository rules can be used later.
+Here is a repository that maps to a root inferred from the URL:

+    repositories:
+      myserver:
+        domain: ^(?<domain>[^\.]+)\.example\.com
+        mounts:
+          /:
+            type: local
+            local:
+              root: /var/www/example/{{domain}}

 License
 -------